HugeBrain16/Watcher/readme.md

 features only limited to basic chat functionality as of now

-you must reconnect after you change username
+you must reconnect after you change username or server
-`/join <channel>` to change channel
+/join <channel> to change channel

 ## Installation